AKiessner/TUHAbnormal-Expansion-dataset/README.md

 ## Contents

 - dataset_description/ - description of all datasets and train/test data splits.
-Each description contains the path of the recordings used and pathology labels based on automated classification of the medical text reports.
+Each description contains the path of the recordings used and the corresponding pathology labels based on automated classification of the medical text reports.

 - code/ - Python scripts and notebooks for processing of the text files and training pipeline of the convolutional neural networks.